 The executive government is perhaps what most people think of as ‘the government’ – the Prime Minister (Federal) or Premier (State) along with his or her ministers.
 The main functions of executive government are to oversee the administration of the nation or state, to make decisions on a day-to-day basis and to take a lead role in the parliament.
 While the parliament is supreme in our political system, history also suggests that strong executive government is important for stability, prosperity and security.
 We look to our executive governments to provide policy, leadership and responsive decision-making, particularly in times of economic uncertainty, external threat or internal emergency.
 Executive governments develop policies that are generally enacted as legislation, so they play a crucial leadership role in the review, development and passing of laws.

-Federal or Commonwealth: Malcolm Turnbull (prime minister, Liberal Party) and Barnaby Joyce (deputy prime minister, National Party)
+Federal or Commonwealth: Malcolm Turnbull (prime minister, Liberal Party) and Michael McCormack (deputy prime minister, National Party)

-New South Wales: Mike Baird (premier, Liberal) and Troy Grant (deputy premier, National)
+New South Wales: Gladys Berejiklian (premier, Liberal) and John Barilaro (deputy premier, National)

 Queensland: Annastacia Palaszczuk (premier, Labor) and Jackie Trad (deputy premier, Labor)

-South Australia: Jay Weatherill (premier, Labor) and John Rau (deputy premier, Labor)
+South Australia: Steven Marshall (premier, Liberal) and Vickie Chapman (deputy premier, Liberal)

 Tasmania: Will Hodgman (premier, Liberal) and Jeremy Rockliff (deputy premier, Liberal)